 Can You Bake A Pie?

-I just felt like baking a cherry pie, even though the temps have been close to 100F recently.
+I just felt like baking a pie, even though the temps have been close to 100F recently.
 Call me crazy.
 Here are some tips for baking pies in general.

 1) For single crust fruit filled pies, pre-bake the crust for about 10 minutes to avoid crust sogginess.
 I like my top crust to be a streusel type of topping made with flour, baking soda, salt, sugar, butter and buttermilk but whatever is your favorite is fine.